Descanonge/neba/docs/source/data/existing_modules.rst

 we can then simply call ``MyDataset().write(ds)``.
 Note this will detect that the smallest time parameter in the filename pattern is the month and split the dataset appropriately using :external+xarray:meth:`xarray.Dataset.resample`.
 This can be specified manually or avoided alltogether.
-See :meth:`.XarraySplitWriter.write` documentation for details.
+See the :meth:`.XarraySplitWriter.write` documentation for details.

 .. note::